 Upcoming IEEE SoCal Nanotechnology Council Chapter Seminar

-The next seminar will be held in the Fall of 2019 – check back for details or join the distribution list to be notified
+The next seminar will be held in February 2020 – check back for details or join the distribution list to be notified

 Date: April 18, 2019 Time: 6:30PM Networking and Pizza; 7PM Presentation